-The payments of EM grants shall be managed by the EM Coordinating University according to the rules specified below.
+The payments of the EM grants, if applicable, shall be managed by the EM Coordinating University according to the rules specified below.

-The payment of the EM scholarships to the students shall be based on a Scholarship Agreement concluded between the EM Coordinating University and each grant-receiving student.
-The Model Scholarship Agreement reported in Annex VI is part of the present Agreement.
+The payment of the EM scholarships shall be based on a Scholarship Agreement concluded between the EM Coordinating University and each grant-receiving student.
+The model Scholarship Agreement reported in Annex VI is part of the present agreement.
 When applicable, the Scholarship Agreement shall be part of the Student Agreement concluded with the Consortium.
-Grant-receiving students shall agree that the EM Coordinating University deducts from the scholarship the tuition fee of $\notin$ 9.000 or $\notin$ 5.000, respectively for Partner Country and Programme Country students.
-Students shall also agree that the remainder of the scholarship is paid according to the Erasmus+/EM regulations.
+Students shall agree that the scholarship is paid according to the Erasmus+/EM regulations.

-Payment of EM grants to visiting scholars are executed by the EM Coordinating University once the grantee has arrived to the host university, conditional on the funds being made available by the European Commission and according to the Eras-mus+/EM regulations.
+Payment of EM grants to visiting scholars are executed by the EM Coordinating University once the grantee has arrived at the host university, conditional on the funds being made available by the European Commission and according to the Erasmus+/EM regulations.